- Online Training

 “Really, we have to get our athletes to buy into our services and show them the benefits of what we do.
 As many times as I’ve heard it before, it's so true—no one will care how much you know until they know how much you care.”

-To learn more about Coach Williams coaching philosophy, check out her interview with Elitefts: https://www.elitefts.com/education/training/comparing-notes-a-strength-and-conditioning-discussion/
+To learn more about Coach Williams coaching philosophy, check out her interview with Elitefts here.

-Bio: At the age of 5, Coach Corliss Fingers began competing in track and field in her home state of North Carolina.
-She continued competing through her collegiate years at the University of North Carolina at Chapel Hill.
-Here she graduated with a Bachelor of Arts degree in Physical Education with a concentration in Wellness and Fitness.
+At the age of 5, Coach Corliss Fingers began competing in track and field in her home state of North Carolina and continued competing through her collegiate years at the University of North Carolina at Chapel Hill where she graduated with a Bachelor of Arts degree in Physical Education with a concentration in Wellness and Fitness.

 Fingers is used to working with whatever she has and has passed this attitude onto her athletes.
 When you’re in Coach Fingers weight room, you know to leave all your excuses at home -- Her teams don’t complain when they don’t have food, recovery shakes, or the other extras that many programs do.
 Corliss believes that if they have a passion for doing the work, then that’s the main thing you need.

-Coach Fingers believes the key to success is taking negative mindsets and changing them into positive outcomes.
-By the looks of it, she certainly has succeeded in doing that.
+Coach Fingers believes the key to success is taking negative mindsets and changing them into positive outcomes and by the looks of it, she certainly has succeeded in doing that.

-Watch Corliss Fingers’ episode of Beyond the Chalk here: https://watch.plae.pro/beyond-the-chalk/season:1/videos/coriless-fingers
+Watch Corliss Fingers’ episode of Beyond the Chalk here.

 It was a long road to these positions, one that began at 14 years of age in a YMCA.
 Here she began weight training with her older brother and was later introduced to Olympic weightlifting during her collegiate years at the University of Texas in 1987.
 She went on to win the National championships in 1992 and 1998 and competed in four world championships from 1992-1996.
 Her list of weightlifting accomplishments is so long, we can’t include it all here, but let’s just say, there’s a reason she has been dubbed the “Queen.”